 Configuration Management: Ansible, Chef, and Puppet

-Configuration management ensures a consistent environment setup and eliminates manual configuration drift.
-Ansible (Ansible documentation) is the most accessible tool for cloud engineers because of its agentless architecture and simple YAML-based playbooks.
-It is widely used for provisioning, patching, application deployments, and post-IaC configuration.
-Many engineers combine Terraform for provisioning and Ansible for configuration, a workflow that CloudOps Network frequently promotes in hands-on templates and guides.
+Configuration management ensures consistent environment setup and helps eliminate manual configuration drift.
+Ansible is one of the most accessible tools for cloud engineers due to its agentless architecture and simple, YAML-based playbooks.
+It is widely used for tasks such as provisioning, patching, application deployment, and post–Infrastructure as Code configuration.

 Chef (Chef Documentation) and Puppet (Puppet Documentation) remain vital in enterprises with complex VM-based or hybrid workloads.
 Puppet’s model-driven approach and Chef’s Ruby-based recipes provide high levels of compliance, automation, and governance.
 Engineers aiming for senior DevOps roles benefit from understanding all three tools, as many production systems still rely heavily on them.